yisu0128/yisu0128/README.md

 - 👀 I’m interested in web programming and snn
 - 💞️ I’m looking to collaborate on web developing
 - 📫 How to reach me : my email: yisu0128@gmail.com
-- 🐾 I am currently looking for a intern or a junior hiring working as a junior developer
+- 🐾 I am currently looking for a intern or a junior hiring working as a backend developer
 - 🌏interested in working abroad. can communicate with Korean, English and Chinese.

 #### meet me here